Topology and edge modes surviving criticality in non-Hermitian Floquet systems

 \emph{Discussion}.--Experimentally, the Hermitian version of our model is realizable in acoustics \cite{gSPTExp03}, where the quasienergies are accessible by a pump-probe method, and the driving is emulated by modulations along the propagation direction of sound.
 By recording both the amplitude and phase of pressure fields, the Floquet bands can be constructed from phase-resolved measurements, allowing the identification of whether the system is away from or at a gapless phase transition \cite{gSPTExp03}.
-The critical $0$ and $\pi$ modes can be further detected by tracking the dynamics of edge excitations \cite{ChengPRL2022}.
+The critical $0$ and $\pi$ modes can be further detected by tracking the dynamics of edge excitations \cite{ChengPRL2022}, in which the former shows a periodic-revival while the latter shows a periodic-doubling (see Sec.~III of \cite{SM} for more details).
 Finally, the non-Hermiticity, as introduced by asymmetric couplings in our case, can be realized with directional amplifiers in acoustic crystals \cite{ZhangNC2021}.
 Acoustic metamaterials thus offer a flexible means to realize our model and detect its topology and edge modes surviving criticality.
 Other setups where our model is within reach include photonics \cite{NHQW01,NHQW02,NHQW03} and electrical circuits \cite{NHEC01,NHEC02,NHEC03}.
-In future work, it would be interesting to generalize our scheme to systems with multiple bands \cite{NAFTI01,NAFTI02,NAFTI03}, in other symmetry classes \cite{GongPRX2018}, and beyond 1D cases \cite{AmoebaPRX2024}.
-Exceptional topology \cite{ETRMP} of non-Hermitian Floquet origin and its impact on critical edge modes are awaited to be further clarified.
-The roles of disorder and interactions in non-Hermitian Floquet gSPTs also deserve more thorough explorations.